iauns/cpm/README.md

 Exposing foreign module interfaces
 ----------------------------------

-Some modules require the ability to expose classes from other included modules.
+Some modules require the ability to expose classes from other modules through public headers.
 This is allowed by tagging the module that you plan on exporting with ``EXPORT_MODULE TRUE`` just like:

 ```
   CPM_AddModule("GLM"